 Indian Antidote tackles the issue of how non-Indians react to being in India.
-The topic arose whilst I was leading a mixed delegation of people from other countries, on a two-week tour of Mumbai schools and related institutions.
-Time became a central focus.
-For Indians, time is elastic, but for many westerners, a rigid timetable is required to counteract the vagaries they find around them.
-In the end a meeting was held to dispel disquiet and try to put the visit back on track.
+The topic arose whilst I was leading a mixed delegation of people from other countries, on a two-week tour of Mumbai schools and related institutions, where time became a central focus.
+For Indians, time is elastic, but for many westerners a rigid timetable is required to counteract the many vagaries they find around them.